PedroSchulzRangel/projeto-freela-back/README.md

 * Filter of accomodation prices
 * Filter of flights prices
 * Request for flight or accomodation details
-* flight details includes departure and arrival date and time, price, airline company and city of departure amd city of arrival
+* Flight details includes departure and arrival date and time, price, airline company and city of departure amd arrival
-* accomodation details includes hotel name, rooms available and price
+* Accomodation details includes hotel name, rooms available and price per day